poosatharun/Alphabetical-sign-language-detection/README.md

 The Alphabetical Sign Language Detection project aims to create a system capable of recognizing and interpreting alphabetical signs in sign language using the Python programming language.
 Sign language is a visual language that relies on gestures, hand movements, and facial expressions to convey meaning.

+## Frameworks Used

+This project utilizes the following frameworks:

+- **TensorFlow**: TensorFlow is an open-source machine learning framework developed by Google.
+- **OpenCV**: OpenCV is an open-source computer vision and machine learning software library.
+- **Scikit-learn**: Scikit-learn is a simple and efficient tools for predictive data analysis.

+Make sure to install these frameworks by following the installation instructions provided in the [Getting Started](#getting-started) section before running the project.

 ## Getting Started

 ### 1. Clone the Repository